 From 1-week programs, flexible starting dates, and tailored one-on-one classes, Best Friend goes well beyond the established university-affiliated language programs in regards to study options.
 Unlike most larger study programs, which only have 2-4 intakes per year, Best Friend accepts new students at the beginning of each new month.
 Modules go for one month and it is then up to your own discretion whether you wish to study half the module (2 weeks), a full module (4 weeks) or multiple modules (8+ weeks).
 Tuition fees are calculated per week of study and naturally come down in price the longer you study.

-If only enrolling for the regular 1-month language program, Best Friend will start from 480USD per month depending on special promotions, although the per month cost will be discounted with your chosen length of time at the school.
+If only enrolling for the regular 1-month language program, Best Friend will start from 350,000-600,000KRW per month depending on special promotions, although the per month cost will be discounted with your chosen length of time at the school.
+The online options which have appeared in the wake of the COVID pandemic, allow a cheaper entry point for those not in Korea.
 This price includes 48 hours of language tuition in classes of 4-10 students.
 In comparison to a university language program, Best Friend’s course comes at a higher cost but you should also factor in smaller class sizes.
 For those looking to study Korean long term, a university program most likely offers better value.
 However, for those studying short-term (less than 10 weeks), Best Friend allows you to enrol in shorter courses that aren’t offered at universities.
 This option is also cheaper than winter and summer language programs offered at the likes of Yonsei.

-As mentioned, Best Friend is located bang smack in the middle of Sinchon in Eastern Seoul.
-Sinchon is famous for its lively night life and array of interesting coffee shops, bars, restaurants, and shopping.
-The main road from Sinchon Metro Station to the Main Gate of Yonsei University has also now been closed off to traffic and makes a great spot for young people to stroll down and admire the regular street performers and occasional skate boarders.
-The school is located half way up this road, which makes for great window viewing from the classrooms on the 6th floor of the building or the quiet study area on the 5th floor.
+As mentioned, Best Friend is located smack in the middle of Sinchon in Eastern Seoul.
+Sinchon is famous for its lively nightlife and array of interesting coffee shops, bars, restaurants, and shopping.
+The main road from Sinchon Metro Station to the Main Gate of Yonsei University has also now been closed off to traffic and makes a great spot for young people to stroll down and admire the regular street performers.
+The school is located half–way up this road, which makes for great window viewing from the classrooms on the 6th floor of the building or the quiet study area on the 5th floor.

 Nearby campus is a wide selection of places to eat, shop, study, and hangout.
 There is a top-notch gym just around the corner from the school, which even has shoes and workout clothing that you can borrow without extra charge.
 Latin dancing, English-Korean exchange meetups, and football games are other activities available nearby.
 The best way to keep up with what’s going on is to check out Meetup.com.
 We should also mention that while there are plenty of bars nearby, Sinchon is not a ‘clubbing’ district in the same light of Hongdae, Gangnam, or Itaewon.
 Instead, think wooden Korean taverns filled with college friends chatting and giggling over beer, somaek, makkgeoli, and snacks, rather than fist bumping to the DJ in a large-scale night club.
 But serious clubbing is also readily available one metro stop away in Hongdae, and which is an even bigger epicentre for college life!
 Hongdae boasts great night markets, street performances, nightclubs, and general good fun – without the glitz and expensive price tag of Gangnam.